glpaparelli/formally-quantum/notes/concepts/linear-algebra/Determinant.md

 The determinant is a scalar value that is a function of the entries of a square matrix.

 It characterizes some properties of the matrix and the [[Linear Operator]] represented by the matrix.

-In particular, the determinant is nonzero if and only if the matrix is invertible and the linear map represented by the matrix is an isomorphism.
+In particular, the determinant is nonzero if and only if the matrix is an [[Invertible Matrix]] and the linear map represented by the matrix is an [[Isomorphism]].

 The determinant of a product of matrices is the product of their determinants (the preceding property is a corollary of this one).